 How does Medicaid affect Medicare?

 Beneficiaries that enrollees of both Medicare and Medicaid will have some or all of their Medicare costs covered by the Medicaid and Medicare Savings Programs.
-These dual-eligible beneficiaries can also enroll in Medicare Advantage special needs plans explicitly designed to help those with low income.
+These dual-eligible beneficiaries can also enroll in Medicare Advantage special needs plans explicitly designed to help low-income people.

 How much does a Medicare Supplement cost?